jamwalshah/airflow-etl-weather-api-to-postgres/README.md

   > You may open the Event logs for the failing DAG run to troubleshoot the issues, and you may select one task and then view the task specific logs for better debugging.

   ![DAG_detailed_view](assets/images/DAG_detailed_view.png)

+## Contribution

+If you'd like to contribute to this project, please fork the repository and submit a pull request.
+Feel free to open issues for any bugs or feature requests!

 ## License